FrankReh/go-clang/README.md

 The v3.9 bindings were used as a base.
 The gen tool from github.com/go-clang was also used on the 3.9 headers to get a sense for what had to be manually changed when the v3.9 repository was created.
 The gen tool was used on the new headers which saved a considerable amount of time.
-Finally a diff between 5.0 and 3.9 headers was done to see how the libclang API had changed and what might need to be accounted for manually.
+A diff between 5.0 and 3.9 headers was done to see how the libclang API had changed and what might need to be accounted for manually.

+No the clang-c include files from 6.0 has prompted further additions.

 ## Build and run self tests.